 “Troubles?
 Yes, there are plenty of those.
 But there’s so much fun, too.
 Between fourteen and eighteen I think life is really exciting.
 You discover something new every day.” – Judy Garland, 1939

-October 8, 1938: This fun photo with an accompanying article of Judy appeared in various papers around the world.
+October 8, 1938: This fun photo with an accompanying article about Judy appeared in various papers around the world.

 October 8, 1938: Judy Garland swing bags.

 October 8, 1939: Another printing of the “Fame is fun for Judy” article.
 Some details about Judy’s life were obviously were fed by the MGM Publicity Department, as was the case at this time, with little regard for the facts.
 Note that it claims Judy was dating Leonard Sues and that she obtained a screen test for him.
 Sues appeared in several of the Freed Unit musicals and was part of Judy’s teen social circle at the time.
 Whether they actually had a real romance is up for debate.
 Included here is a photo of Judy and Sues on the Strike Up The Band set.

 October 8, 1939: Coming soon, Babes in Arms.